ma-serra/OpenContracts/docs/frontend/document-viewer-without-corpus-strategy.md

 # Document Viewer Without Corpus Strategy

+> **Note**: This document has been reorganized.
+For comprehensive permission documentation, see [Permission System Documentation](../permissioning/README.md).
+>
+> - For corpus-optional features implementation, see [Corpus-Optional Features](../permissioning/corpus-optional-features.md)
+> - For permission architecture, see [Permission Architecture](../permissioning/permission-architecture.md)

 ## Executive Summary

-This document outlines a strategy for viewing documents that are not yet assigned to any corpus or where the user lacks corpus access permissions.
-This enables users to interact with documents in a document management context before they are organized into research corpuses, while maintaining the ability to add them to appropriate corpuses.
+This document outlines implementation details for viewing documents without corpus context.
+For the complete corpus-optional features guide, see [Corpus-Optional Features](../permissioning/corpus-optional-features.md).

 ## Business Context